idaholab/TMAP8/doc/content/examples/pore_scale_transport/index.md

 !media figures/pore_scale_process_illustration.png
   id=fig:pore_scale_process_illustration
-  caption= Illustration of the process for pore scale simulation of tritium transport in TMAP8 based on a microstructure image. style=display:block;margin-left:auto;margin-right:auto;width:50%
+  caption= Illustration of the process for pore scale simulation of tritium transport in TMAP8 based on a microstructure image.
+Step 1 takes an image and creates a corresponding microstructure, and step 2 performs tritium transport calculations on this microstructure (figures are reproduced from [!cite](Simon2022)). style=display:block;margin-left:auto;margin-right:auto;width:75%

 !alert note title=TMAP8 can also automatically generate microstructures, or import other simulation results TMAP8 can also automatically generate microstructures using the [initial condition](ICs/index.md) system since [MOOSE] is equipped with a set of user-friendly, built-in mesh generators for creating meshes based on simple geometries.
 It was also import EBSD data or import microstructures generated via other means.